motion/orbit/projects/blog/src/pages/update-one/index.md

   <img class="icon" src="./icons/slack.svg" />
 </div>

-But Apps can be much more powerful and diverse than I think we can ever predict, especially given the incredible stochasticity of information and it's needs.
-So while I don't think we can build one solution for everyone, I do think we can provide a powerful set of APIs that enable building those experiences.
+But we can't predict what apps and views on them will be most useful due to the incredible stochasticity of information and its uses.
+But I do think we can build a set of APIs that enable building those experiences.

-So we want to put the right building blocks in place, and begin testing our own App Store early next year.
-The blocks will include the Language and Context engines, some augmented features, as well as our mature UI Kit.
+#### App Store

+So with all these pieces in place, we're aiming at releasing an App Store early next year.
+We'll expose Language and Context, and combine it with our UI Kit and an instant decentralized p2p distribution mechanism.
+Which means you can deploy apps to your team with no build tools and no infrastructure setup.
 There's much more to come here.

 ### Going forward

 There's a lot more I'd like to write, but I think is more than enough to start.
 I'll end with something that will risk sounding cliché:

-I think the biggest feature of Orbit is trust.
-Orbit won't succeed if it tries to be a traditional startup.
-If you don't feel it will respect your privacy in the long run, we've lost.
-Orbit will need to be thought of like a Browser or Operating System: a fundamental tool you trust to handle sensitive information.
+The biggest feature of Orbit is trust.
+If you don't feel it will respect your privacy in the long run, it wont get off the ground.
+Much like a Browser or Operating System, it should be a fundamental tool you trust to handle sensitive information.

-We've designed it in the only I know to guarantee that: by never sending data off your device.
-Of course, trust doesn't matters if you don't have a great product that meets real needs.
-The next feed months will be exciting as we attempt to do just that.
-And your feedback will be the most important part of ensuring that!
+We've designed it in the only way we know that guarantees that for now: by never sending data off your device.
+As we go decentralized we'll have to continue to make good security decisions.

+Of course, trust doesn't matter if your product doesn't meet real needs.
+The next feed months will be exciting as we attempt to do that.
+I'm happy to have you on board early, and your feedback will be the most important part of ensuring that!

 [Here is my email](nate@tryorbit.com).
 Please send me any and all inquiries, requests and bugs.

 [Here is our roadmap]().
 We will update it about once a week.

+[Here is our Slack room]().
+Please do join for more unstructured discussion.

 I am very excited to start sharing progress with you all.